xebialabs-community/xlr-ispw-plugin/README.md

 # Preface #

-This document describes the functionality provided by the xlr-ipsw-plugin.
+This document describes the functionality provided by the xlr-ispw-plugin.

 See the **[XL Release Documentation](https://docs.xebialabs.com/xl-release/index.html)** for background information on XL Release and release concepts.